Frequently Asked Questions About Mixed Oxide Fuel

 As the NRC is responsible only for commercial uses of nuclear material, at what point does the plutonium from weapons become commercial?

-DOE would retain jurisdiction over the plutonium during the pit disassembly and conversion process, where the weapons-grade plutonium would be converted into plutonium oxide powder.
+DOE would retain jurisdiction over the plutonium during the pit disassembly and conversion process, where the weapons-grade plutonium would be purified and converted into plutonium oxide powder.
 When the plutonium oxide powder is transferred to the proposed MOX fuel fabrication facility to be fabricated into fuel, MOX Services would take possession, subject to NRC regulations, but the material would still be owned by the DOE.
 The reactor licensee assumes ownership of the material when the fresh fuel assembly is placed in the reactor.

 With regard to protecting the public health and safety, is the DOE responsible to the NRC?